Here are the 11 best portable generators – chosen from 547 models by 6,297 people.

 Anyways, the point of the comparison is to show you why Honda is able to charge much more for their brand name than Champion.
 They have a ton of clout when it comes to power products.

 This Champion inverter genset is a great unit, nonetheless.
 It offers 2,800 running watts and can provide (25% load) electricity for 8 hours.
 With twice the power comes twice the size.
 As you can see it is quite a bit larger than the other inverters on this list.
 But it does come with wheels and fold down handle for easy movement.

 Best Conventional Generators

-The best small-size conventional portable genset is the most affordable – at less than $200.
+The best small-size conventional portable genset is the most affordable.
 It’s a great backup power source for your sump pump or to take camping to power your electric griddle or space heater or electric coffee maker.

 It’s hard to tell from the picture the relative size of the generator – so I’ll tell you.
 It’s about the same size as your microwave and weighs 50 pounds.
 It has 2 standard 3-prong outlets and a 12V DC cigarette-lighter-style outlet.

 It is approved for use in all national parks and forests so if you’re in the market for a small-size portable generator but don’t want to spend the extra money on an inverter style then this is your most affordable option.